El Paso community sees now as best chance for Castner Range to become national monument

 President Joe Biden has said he wants to preserve open spaces that honor communities of color, as well as the “hundreds upon hundreds of letters, thousands of signatures [and] relentless voices” asking for the designation, she said.

 Biden has the authority to declare Castner Range a national monument through the Antiquities Act of 1906, which presidents have used more than 250 times.
-The only national monument site in Texas is the Waco Mammoth National Monument, designated by President Barack Obama in 2015.
+The National Park Service operates two national monument sites in Texas — the Waco Mammoth National Monument, designated by President Barack Obama in 2015, and the Alibates Flint Quarries National Monument, designated by Congress in 1965.

 Congress can also designate monuments through legislation, and Escobar has gotten language to do so in the House version of the Fiscal Year 2023 National Defense Authorization Act.